soggybag/Hoppy-Bunny-SpriteKit-Swift/P6-Adding-Obstacles/content.md

 >
 > ![Saving the SKS File](../Tutorial-Images/xcode_add_sks_obstacle.png)

-You will be constructing the obstacle with two carrots, one at the top and one at the bottom and a special invisible *Color Sprite* between the carrots, which you will later use to score the player.
+We will be constructing the obstacles with two carrots, one at the top and one at the bottom of the screen.
+We will also include a special invisible *Color Sprite* between the carrots, which we will use to detect when the player has passed between the carrots, so that we may increase their score.

 > [action]
 > Modify the size and anchor point of this new obstacle scene properties as shown:
 > ![Modify the obstacle scene size](../Tutorial-Images/xcode_obstacle_scene_size.png)
-> Set the *Anchor Point* to `(0.5,0.5)` and *Size* to `(51,768)`.
+> Set the *Anchor Point* to `(0.5, 0.5)` and *Size* to `(51, 768)`.
 >
 > Drag *carrot_top.png* and *carrot_bottom.png* from your *Media Library*, and snap the carrots in place.
+The bottom carrot should be at position `(0, -216)` an the top carrot at position `(0, 216)`.
-> Next add a *Color Sprite* from the object library and position it in between the carrot's as shown:
+> Next add a *Color Sprite* from the object library and position it in between the carrots as shown, with size `(51, 100)` and position `(0, 2)`.
 > Set the *Name* to `goal`
 >
 > ![Add the goal sprite](../Tutorial-Images/xcode_obstacle_goal_sprite.png)
 >
-> You want to change the color values of the sprite to be transparent as the player does not need to see it, it acts as an invisible sensor or trigger.
+> We want to change the color value of the sprite to be transparent as we don't want the player to be able to see it.
+It will act as an invisible sensor or trigger, for when the bunny moves through it.
 This will be discussed in more detail in the next chapter.
 >
 > Your final obstacle should look something like this:
 >